What is your diagnosis?

 How long have you been blogging?

-I was keeping a journal online in 1996 in both long and short-form.
-I started with just a website ie Geocities, Xanga, Friendster, to straight-up hosting my own blog. using GreyMatter and WordPress.
+I was keeping a journal online in 1996 in both long and short forms.
+I started with just a website on Geocities and Xanga, then hosted my blog using GreyMatter and WordPress.

 What advice do you have for me?

 You know your body, and you have to know what is best for you.
-Never take anything for granted and treat yourself with the love and compassion that you give others.
+Never take anything for granted, and treat yourself with the love and compassion you give others.

 When were you diagnosed?

-I was finally diagnosed in 2004.
-Over my lifetime, I had been seen by so many doctors that I lost count.
+After decades of suffering, I was diagnosed with Fibromyalgia in 2004.
+Over my lifetime, I had seen so many doctors that I lost count.
 Diagnoses from “probably Cancer” to “stop being lazy and get off the couch.”
 Finally, I had a GP that told me she knew SOMETHING was going on but had no idea what it was and sent me to a specialist.
-There is no test for fibromyalgia, but there are simple guidelines that help doctors figure out what is going on and how to help treat it.
+There is no test for fibromyalgia, but simple guidelines help doctors figure out what is going on and how to help treat it.
 I was also diagnosed with Complex-PTSD in 2017.